rkimball/tinytcp/README.md

 git clone https://github.com/rkimball/tinytcp.git
 mkdir build
 cd build
-cmake -G "Unix Makefiles" ../tinytcp make
+cmake ../tinytcp
+make
 ```
-*Because the tinytcp test app uses a promiscuous socket in order to read/write Layer 2 Ethernet frames, the test app must be run
+* Because the tinytcp test app uses a promiscuous socket in order to read/write Layer 2 Ethernet frames, the test app must be run
 with elevated privileges.
 ```
-sudo ./testApp
+sudo testApp/testApp
 ```
-*To view the tinytcp testApp web page you will need to point a browser at the IPv4 address that testApp gets from DHCP.
+* To view the tinytcp testApp web page you will need to point a browser at the IPv4 address that testApp gets from DHCP.
 This is printed out when the app is run.
 You will also need to use a browser on a different computer that the one running testApp.
-When run, testApp will produce output like this
+When run, testApp will produce output like this:
 ```
 sending discover
 discover sent